bemanproject/task/docs/P3796-task-issues.md

 token would increase the size of the promise type by multiple pointers.
-On top of that, to forward the state of an upstream stop token via a new stop source requires registration/deregistration of a stop callback which requires dealing with synchronization.
+On top of that, to forward the state of an upstream stop token via a new stop source requires registration/deregistration of a stop callback which requires dealing with synchronisation.

 The expected implementation is, indeed, to get the stop token from the operation state: when the operation state is created, it is